 If you have the space and can bring along a tarp, it can serve many purposes for a solo camper.
 For example, a tarp can be hung over your tent for protection from the weather.
 It can also be put under your tent if your footprint isn’t waterproof.

-A tarp can be hung up as a vertical tube if you want a little privacy.
+If you want a little privacy, a tarp can be hung up as a vertical tube.
 Think of it as your wilderness changing room, also a perfect place for a sponge bath.

 A tarp hung from the trees can also be used as a windbreak or a shield from the sun.
-There are so many ways to use a tarp; it is a good idea to bring one if you can.
+There are so many ways to use a tarp; it is a good idea to bring one if possible.

-Obviously, it may be difficult to bring along a tarp if you are backpacking all your gear around.
+It may be challenging to bring a tarp if you are backpacking and have limited space.
 However, even if you could take a small tarp and roll it up tightly while hiking, that would be helpful.

-A tarp is only as good as the rope and the stakes you have.
+A tarp is only as good as the rope and your stakes.
 So bring along plenty of cord or thin rope and some stakes.
 Another must-have of mine is duct tape.
-I use it every camping trip.
+I use it on every camping trip.

 I love this stuff.
 I even have a small piece of duct tape holding my favorite blush brush together; I don’t need a new one.

 A real camper sleeps under a bed of leaves.
 That’s bologna.
-You need a sleeping bag to be comfortable, warm, and get some rest.
+You need a sleeping bag to be comfortable and warm and get some rest.

 If you are a solo backpacker, you will want an extremely lightweight sleeping bag that packs down small.
-You will also want it to be warm and snuggly, as backpackers tend to be in tents that do not provide a ton of warmth.
+You will also want it to be warm and snuggly, as backpackers tend to be in tents that do not provide much warmth.

 If you are camping out of your car, you can take along just about any type of sleeping bag.
 You are not limited by space, so bring whatever will work best for you.
 Just make sure the sleeping bag is appropriate for the weather you will encounter.

 Solo camping is a time to reflect, slow down, and enjoy time alone.
-This may be relaxing with a good book in the afternoon or star gazing at night for some people.
+For some people, this may be relaxing with a good book in the afternoon or star gazing at night.

-Do your research before you head out camping and know what kind of weather you may experience.
+Do your research before camping and know what kind of weather you are in for.
 Don’t just look at the specific days you are going; look at the past several weeks and going forward.

 You want to see if the weather is trending a certain way, so you can pack appropriately.
 Do not underestimate how cold the forest can be, especially alone.
 Bring a good raincoat with a hood.
-If your clothes get wet, you might be in for a long and cold trip.
+You might be in for a long and cold trip if your clothes get wet.

 Camping towel

 Camping towels are much better than regular towels.
 They are usually microfiber, lightweight, and dry super fast.
-In addition, they are soft and pack down small, unlike cotton towels.
+In addition, they are soft and packed down small, unlike cotton towels.

 Backpack